Are Siamese Cats Hypoallergenic? Vet-Approved Facts & FAQ

 All cats have these proteins and produce dander.
 Dander traps these proteins and releases them around your house as your cat naturally sheds.
 You aren’t going to find a protein-less cat.
 Therefore, there isn’t really any such thing as a hypoallergenic cat (or dog).

-The amount of fur a cat has doesn’t have anything to do with whether there are hypoallergenic or not.
+The amount of fur a cat has doesn’t have anything to do with whether they are hypoallergenic or not.
 Those with allergies aren’t allergic to a cat’s fur; they’re allergic to specific proteins their cat produces that get mixed with their dander.
 Any cat that has skin and makes dander will set off someone’s allergies.
 There is currently no cat that doesn’t produce dander.

 Fur can work to spread the dander around.
 It may help it stay airborne.
 However, dander does a pretty good job at this itself, so it often doesn’t need the loose fur to cause allergens.
 In fact, the protein that causes cat allergies is found just about everywhere, including places that don’t even have cats, like schools and stores.
 The dander likely catches a ride on people’s clothing and is then deposited into the environment.
 Dander is extremely small, even smaller than dust particles; therefore, we can’t see it around us.
 The hair itself isn’t important in this process.